Congress established the National Eye Institute (NEI) in 1968 to protect and prolong the vision of the American people.

 NEI continues to pioneer new advances in the prevention and treatment of vision loss:

-- NEI Audacious Goals Initiative (AGI).
-Many eye diseases irreversibly damage nerve cells in the retina, which detects light and sends signals to the brain.
+- Regenerative medicine.
+Many eye diseases irreversibly damage nerve cells in the retina, the tissue that detects light and sends signals to the brain.
 Often, this damage causes permanent vision loss or blindness.
-The NEI AGI is coordinating the development of therapeutic approaches for regeneration of the retina and its connections to the brain.
+The NEI is coordinating the development of therapeutic approaches for regeneration of the retina and its connections to the brain.

 - Stem cells.
-Scientists at NEI are working toward a trial of stem cell therapy for AMD.
-The trial will investigate whether replacing damaged tissues in the retina with cells derived from patients’ own cells can prevent or restore lost vision.
+Scientists at NEI are conducting a clinical trial of stem cell therapy for AMD.
+The trial is investigating whether replacing damaged tissues in the retina with cells derived from patients’ own cells can prevent or restore lost vision.

 - Gene therapy.
 Researchers are continuing to develop gene-based treatments for a variety of inherited eye diseases.
 While some therapies to replace defective genes have moved into clinical trials, researchers are also exploring approaches in gene repair.

 - Genetics of complex diseases.
 The causes of glaucoma and AMD remain mysterious.
 Most cases are not inherited, but genetics does play a role.
 NEI-funded researchers have identified many genetic risk factors for AMD and glaucoma.
-Further study of these genes is helping to unravel the biology of these diseases and holds promise for improved therapies.
+Further study of these genes is helping to unravel disease biology and to guide discovery of new strategies for prevention and treatment.